A forest is a vast inter-connected ecosystem, much more than just the trees.

 About the time you start feeling hungry, it’s time for lunch.
-Everyone will find a soft spot to sit down in the adjoining pasture and have lunch.
+Everyone will find a soft spot to sit in the adjoining pasture and have lunch.

 Lunch is my favorite time because it’s storytelling and question time.
 Maybe someone will tell a story about when Paul Simon (who lives part-time on Maui) played to a packed concert amphitheater to benefit the reforestation project.

-This story starts when Paul went to see one of the last two Kanaloa plants alive.
+This story started when Paul went to see one of the last two Kanaloa plants alive.
 It was at Anna Palomino’s native plant nursery called Ho’olawa Farms.
 After expressing interest in conservation, Anna, whose nursery has supported reforestation on Maui for years, put him in touch with Art.

-Not long after meeting Art, he put on the benefit concert on Maui and he donated half the gate receipts ($1.1 million) to Auwahi.
+Not long after meeting Art, he put on the benefit concert on Maui and donated half the gate receipts ($1.1 million) to Auwahi.
 The other half went to Kua’aina Ulu ‘Auamo, a natural resource management organization on Maui.

 A few days after the concert, Paul came to Auwahi for a planting ceremony for a Lama tree.
 Afterward, he said:

 “To even sit with you guys and be in the same community is such a privilege.”